Polymer/pwa-helpers/README.md

 ```

 ### `axe-report.js`
-This is an [axe-core](https://github.com/dequelabs/axe-core) reporter that throws an
+This is an [axe-core](https://github.com/dequelabs/axe-core) reporter that returns an
 Error containing every a11y violation for an element.
 Use this if you want to
 include `axe-core` in automated Mocha tests, etc.